NYC WRONGFUL DEATH ATTORNEYS WITH 50 YEARS OF EXPERIENCE

-With over 60 years of experience in personal injury law, Spar & Bernstein has helped over 75,000 individual and corporate clients resolve their cases.
-If your loved one has passed away as a result of negligence, our expert lawyers will represent you in a wrongful death lawsuit.
+If your loved one has passed away as a result of negligence, our experienced lawyers will work tirelessly and compassionately to obtain the results you deserve in a wrongful death lawsuit.

 At Spar & Bernstein, we build relationships based on trust, communication and respect.

 From medical malpractice and workplace accidents to playground and nursing home negligence, we investigate and define liability, gather evidence and file your wrongful death case, supporting you every step of the way.

 Our knowledgeable and compassionate attorneys will guide you through the difficult time after your loss and fight for a settlement.

 TYPES OF WRONGFUL DEATH CASES RECOGNIZED BY NEW YORK STATE LAW